Drugs

 Adult dose for acute intracranial hypertension caused by TBI

-NaCl 3%, 2 ml/kg IV in 15 minutes bolus
+• NaCl 3%, 2 ml/kg IV over 15 minutes

 Go to full drug description